September 13, 2018

 And it was only four hours of great sleep!

-During the sleep study, they discovered I stopped breathing 90 times a minute!
+During the sleep study, they discovered I stopped breathing 90 times an hour!

 Sleep apnea specifically obstructive sleep apneas was my curse.